roudikk/guia/README.md

 ### Animating navigation node elements with screen transitions

-`Content` function inside a `NavigatioNode` has reference to the `animatedVisibilityScope` used by the `AnimatedContent` that handles all transitions between navigatio nodes.
+`Content` function inside a `NavigatioNode` has reference to the `animatedVisibilityScope` used by the `AnimatedContent` that handles all transitions between navigation nodes.

-This means composables inside navigatio nodes can have enter/exit transitions based on the node's enter/exit state, using the `animateEnterExit` modifier.
+This means composables inside navigation nodes can have enter/exit transitions based on the node's enter/exit state, using the `animateEnterExit` modifier.

 For ex: